User singletons

 Read more about criticisms here.

-Custom engine singletons in Godot:
+Custom singletons in Godot:

 • are Object types